femtolytics/django-femtolytics/README.md

 from django.urls import path, include

 urlpatterns = [
-    path('analytics/20200515/', include('femtolytics.apiurls')),
+    path('analytics/api/v1/', include('femtolytics.api.urls')),
     path('analytics/', include('femtolytics.urls')),
 ]
 ```

-The `femtolytics.apiurls` corresponds to the endpoint that the mobile application client will send information to.
-You shold make sure it matches the URL you pass when configuring the client in your application.
+The `femtolytics.api.urls` corresponds to the endpoint that the mobile application client will send information to.
+You should make sure it matches the URL you pass when configuring the client in your application.

-The `femtolytics.urls` are the main dashboard which will give you access to insights on what your users are doing.
-You will be able to track, sessions, visitors, custom actions and goals as well as crashes.
+The `femtolytics.urls` are the main dashboard URLs which will give you access to insights on what your users are doing.
+You will be able to track, sessions, visitors, custom actions, goals and crashes.

 Finally make sure to install the migrations
 ```